-If you live in a snowy area you know there’s more than one form of white stuff that gets on your footwear: knowing how to get salt stains off shoes is almost mandatory if you want your favorite leather or suede boots to look good all season.
+If you live in a snowy area, knowing how to get salt stains off shoes is almost mandatory if you want to keep your footwear looking good.
+Between sidewalk salt and road slush, winter can do a number on your favorite Uggs or boots.

 How To Get Salt Stains Off Shoes